Tiamat (Dungeons & Dragons): Advanced Dungeons & Dragons 2nd edition

 Tiamat was detailed as a deity in the book Monster Mythology (1992).
-Tiamat was later detailed as a deity for the Forgotten Realms campaign setting in the original Draconomicon (1990).
-Tiamat is also described in Cult of the Dragon (1998).
+Tiamat was later detailed as a deity for the Forgotten Realms campaign setting in the original Draconomicon (1990), further expanded upon for the fictional region of Unther in Powers & Pantheons (1997), and revisted in the Cult of the Dragon (1998) sourcebook.
 Her role in the cosmology of the Planescape campaign setting was described in On Hallowed Ground (1996).
 Several draconic children of Tiamat are described in the article "Spawn of Tiamat, Children of Bahamut," in Dragon #260 (June 1999).

 Dungeons & Dragons 3rd edition

 Tiamat appears in a preview article for the third edition, in Dragon #272 (June 2000).
 This information is later included in the Manual of the Planes (2001).
 She is also referenced in Faiths and Pantheons (2002) from the Forgotten Realms campaign setting.
 Tiamat is further detailed as a deity in Defenders of the Faith (2000) and Deities and Demigods (2002).

 Dungeons & Dragons 3.5

 Tiamat's priesthood and her role as a draconic deity are further detailed for this edition in Draconomicon: The Book of Dragons (2003), Complete Divine (2004), and Races of the Dragon (2006) Tiamat's role in the Nine Hells is revisited in Fiendish Codex II: Tyrants of the Nine Hells.
 (2006).
 The spawn of Tiamat were described in Monster Manual IV (2006) and Monster Manual V (2007).